 Recent developments in education and our changing school population have led to some significant changes in the way we approach learning at Alfreton Park.
-These changes are all set out and explained in our new Curriculum, Teaching and Assessment Policy.
+These changes are all set out and explained in our new Curriculum, Teaching and Assessment Overview.

-This policy brings together three central aspects of learning for pupils at our school; curriculum, teaching and assessment.
+This overview brings together three central aspects of learning for pupils at our school; curriculum, teaching and assessment.
 We believe that education is most effective when a strong coherence exists between learning content, teaching methods, and assessment mechanisms, and we therefore aim to establish common themes and consistency in our approach to each of these areas at Alfreton Park.
 We subscribe to a pupil-centred philosophy of education, which can be briefly summarised as follows.

 Curriculum – ‘what we learn’

 The overall intent of our curriculum is that every pupil should gain the skills, knowledge and experiences they most need to grow in confidence and independence.
 Our starting point is to consider the specific needs and capabilities of the pupils at our school, and the future that may lie ahead for each of them.
 We use a multidisciplinary approach to identify learning priorities, and each pupil follows their own unique journey towards fulfilling their potential.
 We consult with families to set meaningful outcomes, and pupils’ wellbeing and best interests are at the heart of everything we do.